danmazzella/finalpoint-frontend/mobile-app/documentation/PROJECT_SUMMARY.md

-# FinalPoint Project Summary
+# FinalPoint Mobile App - Project Summary

-## Project Overview

-FinalPoint is a F1 P10 Prediction League app that allows users to:
+FinalPoint is a F1 Prediction Game app that allows users to:
 - Sign up and create accounts
 - Create or join leagues
 - Make weekly predictions for which F1 driver will finish in 10th place